 (h) a prescribed officer of a public authority,

-to be an authorised officer for the purposes of this Act either in respect of the whole of the State or any part thereof defined in the appointment.
+to be an authorised person for the purposes of this Act either in respect of the whole of the State or any part thereof defined in the appointment.

-(3) A local government may by resolution appoint —

-(a) any employee of the local government; and

-(b) where the Minister by notice published in the Government Gazette authorises the local government to do so, any member of the council of that local government,

-to be an authorised officer for the purposes of this Act either in respect of the whole of its district or any part thereof defined in the appointment.
+(3) A person is appointed as an authorised person under this subsection if the person is appointed under the Local Government Act 1995 section 9.10(2) to be an authorised person for the purposes of this Act either in respect of the whole of a district or any part of a district specified in the appointment.

-(4) A person who is appointed as an authorised officer pursuant to subsection (2) or subsection (3) —
+(4) A person who is appointed as an authorised person under subsection (2) or (3) —

-(a) has within the area of jurisdiction entrusted to him by the appointment the duties and powers of an authorised officer under this Act, and may exercise such powers within that area; and
+(a) has within the area of jurisdiction entrusted to him by the appointment the duties and powers of an authorised person under this Act, and may exercise such powers within that area; and

 (b) may exercise the powers conferred upon him by this Act in relation to any person or vehicle which he has reason to believe is concerned in a contravention of this Act notwithstanding that such person or vehicle is not then within the area of jurisdiction entrusted to him if that person or vehicle was pursued from that area or is known to have been in that area at the time of the contravention; and